The Role of AI Models in Visual Inspection

 In this blog, we’ll talk about why AI is superior to both manual and machine vision-based quality inspection and then have a (non-technical) look at the different types of algorithms that underlie AI-based quality inspection.

-The Need for AI-Based Visual Inspection
+Why We Need AI Models for Visual Inspection

 Visual inspection in manufacturing involves scrutinizing products for defects, inconsistencies or deviations from the quality standard.